Recommender Systems – II

 The advantage of the DLRM architecture is that it can take continuous features as input such as the user’s age, time of day, etc.

-There is a bottom MLP that transforms these dense features into a latent space of the same dimension \(d\).
+There is a bottom MLP that transforms these dense features into a latent space of the same dimension \(d\) as the embeddings.

 DLRM Architecture